curv3d/curv/docs/language/Lists.rst

 For example, ``[1,2,3]`` is a list of 3 numbers.

 List Constructors
-  A list constructor is a comma-separated list of expressions or element generators, inside square brackets or parentheses.
+  A list constructor is a comma-separated list of expressions or value generators, inside square brackets or parentheses.
   If parentheses are used, either the list is empty ``()`` or contains at least one comma.
-The final expression or element generator may be followed by an optional comma.
+The final expression or value generator may be followed by an optional comma.

   For example::